docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 ## Threaded Work Suite

 New in CS4.
 Calls to register and queue up a threaded work callback for processing on a render thread.
 If you queue multiple times, it is possible for multiple threads to call your callback.
-If this is a problem, you’ll need to handle this on your end.
+If this is a problem, you'll need to handle this on your end.

 ---